Download the Code of Federal Regulations in XML.

 (5) A base flood elevation from an interim or preliminary or non-FEMA source may not be used if it is lower than the current FIRM.

 (6) Recipients shall also consider the best available data on sea-level rise, storm surge, scouring and erosion before rebuilding.

 §602.17 Application procedures.

-(a) As soon as practical after occurrence, affected recipients shall make a preliminary field survey, working cooperatively with the appropriate FTA Regional Administrator and other governmental agencies with jurisdiction over eligible public transportation systems.
+(a) As soon as practical after an emergency, major disaster or catastrophic failure, affected recipients shall make a preliminary field survey, working cooperatively with the appropriate FTA Regional Administrator and other governmental agencies with jurisdiction over affected public transportation systems.
 The preliminary field survey should be coordinated with the Federal Emergency Management Agency, if applicable, to eliminate duplication of effort.
 The purpose of this survey is to determine the general nature and extent of damage to eligible public transportation systems.

 (i) The specific location, type of facility or equipment, nature and extent of damage;

 (ii) The most feasible and practical method of repair or replacement;

 (iii) A preliminary estimate of cost of restoration, replacement, or reconstruction for damaged systems in each jurisdiction.